 Make small steps to change behaviour.

 Once you have noticed your patterns and develop skills to manage your thoughts and feelings, you may find this naturally helps you feel more secure so your behaviour changes.
 However, sometimes old habits are ingrained so we have to make a conscious effort to change but small steps are better.
 For example, if you often send text messages too soon, can you occupy yourself to wait a bit longer?
-Or if you
+Or if you check their social media activity to make sure they are being faithful, can you take small steps to reduce it?

 Want to work with me?